daniele77/daniele77.github.io/_drafts/swap-pattern.md

 important differences?
 With which other patterns should this one be used?
 -->

-* The pattern is somewhat similar to "Double Buffer", but PATTERNNAME (TODO) allows multiple clients to read the state, each at its convenient pace.
+* The pattern is somewhat similar to "Double Buffer", but Flip Model allows multiple clients to read the state, each at its convenient pace.
-  Moreover, in PATTERNNAME (TODO) there can be multiple data structures simultaneously, while in "Double buffer" we have always two buffer (one for writing and the other for reading).
+  Moreover, in Flip Model there can be multiple data structures simultaneously, while in "Double buffer" we have always two buffer (one for writing and the other for reading).
-  Finally, in "Double Buffer" the buffer are *swapped*, while in PATTERNNAME (TODO) the data structures are *passed* from the writer to the readers and, eventually, deleted.
+  Finally, in "Double Buffer" the buffer are *swapped*, while in Flip Model the data structures are *passed* from the writer to the readers and, eventually, deleted.
 * `Snapshot` can/should be a "Façade" for a complex data structure.